-- Create a fully documented modular design with correct mathematical and logical operations suitable for implementation from a given program specification. - Create, deploy, and test a basic program with valid syntax and proper logical and mathematical functions using the Java programming language. - Design and implement solutions to a general-purpose problem using advanced programming techniques in the Java programming language. - Employ advanced constructs such as networking, multi-threading, and recursion to design and implement solutions to advanced computer science problems.
+- Create a fully documented modular design with correct mathematical and logical operations suitable for implementation from a given program specification. - Gain appropriate skills in computer literacy, computer applications, and programing to enable efficient use of computers and their applications. - Design and implement solutions to general purpose problems using the Java programming language. - Employ advanced constructs such as networking, multi-threading, and recursion to design and implement solutions to advanced computer science problems. - Gain knowledge in basic mathematics as it relates to Computer Science including number systems, Sets & Venn Diagrams, boolean logic, truth tables, and circuit gates. - Gain an understanding of computer architecture and organization and apply this understanding to develop low-level code in assembly-language to solve a given problem.